rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-0-an-overview.md

 <!-- ======================================================================= -->
 # the level-based encoding (LVL)

-The following summarizes the sequences produced by the main tree traversal algorithms when outputting the node level of each node.
-This encoding scheme will be referred to as **the level-based implicit encoding scheme**.
+The following provides an overview of the sequences produced.

 ```
 default level-order (LEVEL)                          a